kubeflow/kubeflow/kubeflow/openmpi/README.md

+__DEPRECATION NOTICE: `openmpi` ksonnet package is now deprecated, which will be removed on `0.5.0` release.
+We strongly recommend to use [`MPIJob`](https://www.kubeflow.org/docs/guides/components/mpi/) because `MPIJob` is more fault tolerant and simple.__

 # Open MPI

-Prototypes for running Open MPI jobs with Kubernetes.
+> Prototypes for running Open MPI jobs with Kubernetes.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->